cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 G5       1561  28.84  2.95
 ```

-The first column shows that the bulk of the borrowers are in the range A-C, and the occurrences of the worse grades become increasingly rare.
-The second column shows a relevant remarkable varation of the interest rate.
+The first column shows that the bulk of the borrowers is in the range A-C, and that the worst grades seldom occur.
+The second column shows a relevant remarkable variation of the interest rate across grades.
 The average interest rate looks like a linear function of the grade, which is confirmed by  the following chart (Figure 3).
+The third column tells us about the within-grade variation of the interest rate.

 ```
 In [14]: grade_rate['mean'].plot(figsize=(5,5), title='Figure 3.
 Average interest rate vs grade',